Investing In Dividends

 Looking ahead to 2025, there will be many changes, with more of an emphasis on Artificial Intelligence.
 Highly credible "future thinkers" like Bill Gates and Gartner Company are predicting that 45% of all jobs currently being performed by humans will be done by machines (robots and computers) between 2025 and 2028.
 Some industries and companies may completely disappear.
 What companies and sectors are hard wired into the circuitry that will take us from where we are today and not only be surviving but potentially thriving in 2025 and beyond?
 This is the question we asked ourselves when conceiving and constructing the Blue Diamond.

-The above sectors make up approximately 45% of the portfolio.
-The balance is invested in Dividend Aristocrat and Dividend Champion positions--holding stocks which have increased their dividends for 25 years or longer.
-Therefore the Blue Diamond is consistent with our philosophy of maintaining both "Offense" and "Defense" positions.
+The above sectors make up approximately 60% of the portfolio.
+The balance is invested in Dividend Aristocrat and Dividend Champion positions--ETFs holding stocks which have increased their dividends for 25 years or longer.
+Therefore the Blue Diamond is consistent with our philosophy of maintaining both "Offense" and "Defense" positions simultaneously with several methods of growing capital.

 In a bull market, "everyone's a genius" ---A rising tide lifts all boats.
 But where are the markets going in the next three, five, and ten years?